Kingdom of Desire: Reception and tour

 Upon completing the album, Columbia Records executives indicated they were unhappy with Kingdom of Desire and were not going to release it.
 Lukather has indicated this was the "last straw" between Toto and Columbia and they would immediately start looking to leave the label.
-However, Columbia was not willing to release the band and they would record two more albums for the label, Tambu and Mindfields.
+Columbia was not willing to release the band and they would record two more albums for the label, Tambu and Mindfields.
 Kingdom of Desire was released outside of the U.S. in September 1992 and was well received.
-Thus, the single "Don't Chain My Heart" was a real hit in France during the winter of 1992-1993.
+Thus, the single "Don't Chain My Heart" charted in Europe during the winter of 1992-1993.
 Eight months later, Columbia relented and also released the album in the U.S. on its Relativity label.

 Toto had sold out a number of arena dates in Europe to support Kingdom of Desire prior to the death of Jeff Porcaro.
 Though devastated by the loss of a founding member and lifelong friend, the band asked Simon Phillips to play drums on the forthcoming tour.
 The first song the band rehearsed with Phillips was "Hydra" and his performance made a strong impression on Paich, Lukather, and Mike Porcaro.
 Phillips would become a permanent member of Toto and remain with them for the next 21 years.
 Toto has credited him with helping them continue on after the tragic loss of Jeff Porcaro.

-Kingdom of Desire has an AllMusic User Rating of four stars.
+Kingdom of Desire has an AllMusic User rating of four stars and AllMusic Rating of two stars.